 A reader asked if it is right that he has to pay a debt that he can't see on his credit record?
 Many people think that checking their credit record is a good way to get a complete list of their debts.
 And they look forward to a defaulted debt disappearing from their credit record because then they don't owe the money any more.
 Unfortunately neither of these myths is true!
 What debts show on a … [Read more...]

 If its been four or five years since you stopped making payments to a debt and you haven't been making any payments, you may be wondering if your debt has got lost or the debt collector has forgotten about it.
 This article looks at what is likely to happen.
 If you have been making payments, even very small ones, to an old debt this article isn't relevant for you - instead read Should I keep … [Read more...]

 People often ask if they have to carry on making payments to an old debt.
 This can happen as it's too easy to get stuck in a long-term Debt Management Plan (DMP), paying little each month so the debts are take forever to repay.
 This article looks at questions about debts in long-term DMPs.
 Do I have to pay a debt that has dropped off my credit file?
 A debt drops off your credit file six … [Read more...]

 If you have an old debt, you may wonder if you still have to pay it - can your creditors really take you to court after this long?
 The law only gives a creditor a limited amount of time during which action can be taken against you.
 The legal term for a debt that is so old that it can't be enforced in court is "statute barred".
-Statute barred debt can be complicated and it can also get … [Read more...]
+This article answers the most common questions people have about … [Read more...]

 If you have had problems making debt repayments, you may have had a "default" added to your credit record.
 The date this is added is important, because the debt will then be deleted from your credit record six years later, at which point your credit score will improve!
 If you have old defaults, with dates in 2011, they will be dropping off your records in 2017.
 So what is "the right default … [Read more...]